RA341/devU/readme.md

 ## Deploy script

-To quickly setup a production version of devU you can call the [setup script](setup.sh)
+To quickly setup a semi-production version of devU you can call the [setup script](setup.sh)

 ```
  bash <(curl -sSL https://raw.githubusercontent.com/makeopensource/devU/refs/heads/develop/setup.sh) makeopensource develop
 ```

 This will download our [compose file](example-docker-compose.yml) with our pre-built images

-Currently, built only for develop, and setup the required config for tango